Alexandra Zazzi

-Maria Alexandra Paula Louise Jademyr Zazzi, known as Alexandra Zazzi (born 7 June 1966 in Rapallo, Italy) is a Swedish chef, journalist and television host.
+Maria Alexandra Paula Louise Jademyr Zazzi (born 7 June 1966) is a Swedish chef, journalist and television host.

 Career

+Zazzi was in Rapallo, Italy.
 In 1998, Zazzi gained fame after winning reality show Expedition Robinson 1998 also known as Survivor in its second season becoming also the first female winner of the reality show.

 After her victory, she became a television host for cooking shows like Köket on TV4 and Meny on Swedish Radio P1.
 She has also been a reporter for Spårlöst försvunnen on TV3 and also been a guest on many radio and television programs since 1998.
 Zazzi is also a journalist writing about food for several Swedish magazines.
 She is a columnist on the Göteborgs-Posten newspaper and also in Matmagasinet.
 She is the owner of a restaurant.